Why

 Carpets

-made with Staple Fibers use short strands of fiber from 3-10 inches long.
-These
+made with Staple Fibers use short strands of fiber from 3-10 inches

-short strands of fiber are twisted together and then spun into longer threads of yarn.
+long.
+These short strands of fiber are twisted together and then spun into

-Consumers who buy a carpet made with staple fibers are often plagued with
+longer threads of yarn.
+Consumers who buy a carpet made with staple fibers

-continual vacuuming to try to keep up with the shedding and fuzzing for up
+are often plagued with continual vacuuming to try to keep up with the Shedding

-to a year after installation.
+and Fuzzing for up to a year after installation.

 Consumers

 often report filling up a vacuum bag every time they vacuum.
-This can be
+This can be very

-the wheels, beater bar, motor and belt.
+clog the wheels, beater bar and belt.

 Any

-Remedies?
-It's the nature of the fiber....
+Quick Remedies?
+Nope, It's the nature of the fiber....

 Carpet